Proposed US Contribution to ITU-R WP 7A

 Proposed Revised Recommendation ITU-R TF.460-6

-The United States Working Party 7A has drafted a new version of the
+In 2005 the United States Working Party 7A drafted a new version of the

-document which defines UTC with the expectation that it will be
+document which defines UTC with the expectation that it would be

 presented to the ITU in November.
-This document proposes that leap
+This document proposed that leap

-seconds will be abandoned.
-The document is subject to public review
+seconds should be abandoned.
+The document was subject to public review

 The MSWord file with a